Chris5613/Gamerconnect/journals/Christian_journal.md

 # 2/23/23

 Today I worked on addressing some of the minor errors that were happening with the JWT token and on the Post list page.
 We had some background issues that I fixed, and Fixed some of the CSS issues that were happening on the post list page.

+# 2/25/23

+Today since I finished all my task I am reviewing the code and making sure everything is up to par and that there are no errors.
+I also deleted unnecessary files and folders plus refactoring some of the CSS.